TPRI/git-notes-with-mistakes/git.md

 ```

 This includes the changes to that file in a list of changes
-currently scheduled to be included in the next work chunk.
+currently scheduled to be included in the next commit.

-Include all scheduled changes into a work chunk
+Include all scheduled changes in a commit
 ===============================================

 ```